Indiana College Goal Sunday helping college-bound students get scholarships

-INDIANAPOLIS (WISH) — Indiana college-bound students have the chance to participate in the state’s largest Free Application for Federal Student Aid event on Sunday.
+INDIANAPOLIS (WISH) — Indiana’s college-bound students have the chance to participate in the state’s largest Free Application for Federal Student Aid event on Sunday.

 Now in it’s 33rd year, College Goal Sunday has helped over 94,000 students apply for financial aid and college scholarships.